Recovering the warriors: how the first Mayan women's ballgame team was formed

 Proud to be part of an ancient civilization

 In 2020, the team traveled to Palenque, Chiapas.
-It was their first experience competing with other women in Mexico, and they really enjoyed it.
-There were teams from Mexico, Belize, and Guatemala.
+It was their first experience competing against other women in Mexico, and they thoroughly enjoyed it.
+Teams from Mexico, Belize, and Guatemala participated.
 They finished fourth.
-That year, they also played against men in their home country and won.
-In 2021, they competed against the men's champions from Guatemala: "We lost the match, but by a small margin.
-That's when we realized that progress had already been made," says the coach.
+That same year, they also played against men in their home country and won.
+In 2021, they competed against the Guatemalan men's champions: “We lost the match, but by a very narrow margin.
+That's when we realized we had already made progress,” says the coach.

-The players' wish is for the sport of Mayan pelota to be federated in Guatemala.
-Each trip they plan and each tournament costs them a lot.
-They constantly seek funding, even asking individuals who give them 10 quetzales for clean water.
-In November 2022, the first Mayan pelota tournament coordinated by women was held in Chimaltenango .
-Two men's teams also participated in that competition, out of the eight that exist in the country.
+The players' dream is for the Mayan ballgame to be officially recognized in Guatemala.
+Each trip they plan, each tournament, is a significant expense.
+They constantly seek funding, even asking for donations from individuals who give them 10 quetzales for drinking water.
+In November 2022, the first Mayan ballgame tournament coordinated by women was held in Chimaltenango .
+Two men's teams, out of the eight that exist in the country, also participated in that competition.

-“Before playing, each player knows their story, the why and purpose of playing.
-That grounds empowerment and the conclusion,” says Francisca.
-For her, playing is about energy, about managing physical strength in a synchronized, highly focused way to balance physical strength and emotional issues.
+“Each player, before playing, knows their story, the why and the purpose of their game.
+This fosters empowerment and brings them to a close,” says Francisca.
+For her, playing is an energetic experience, where physical strength is managed in a synchronized and highly focused way to balance physical power with emotional intelligence.

-His students began to comment that they didn't need to imitate what we have from abroad, that they felt proud to be part of an ancient civilization.
+His students began to comment that they didn't need to imitate what we have from outside, that they felt proud to be part of an ancient civilization.

-Over time, the coach realized there were more and more players who weren't her students.
-"During the pandemic, the students were going to train under their responsibility as individuals, and they brought friends, neighbors, and other family members."
+Over time, the coach realized that there were more and more players who weren't her students.
+"During the pandemic, students were coming to train on their own initiative, as individuals, and they started bringing along friends, neighbors, and other family members.".

-The I'xK'at team now includes a math teacher, a mountain climber, a weaver and huipil maker, and another marimba player.
-Francisca smiles: “I realized they came to understand that it solidifies their self-esteem and they put on Facebook: I am Mayan, I am a Mayan pelota player.”
+The I'xK'at team now includes a math teacher, a mountain climber, a woman who weaves and makes huipiles, and another marimba player.
+Francisca smiles: “I realized that they came to understand that they are building their self-esteem and posting on Facebook: I am Maya, I am a Maya ballplayer.”

 SUPPORT US